 such as these lie at the heart of computational complexity, which

-is the study of the fundamental abilities and limitations of efficient
+is the study of the inherent abilities and limitations of efficient

 computation.
 Computational complexity is one of the most fundamental and important topics in computer science; indeed, the core question of computational